OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

     }

     /**
-     * Add token into the blacklist
+     * Add token into the block list
      *
      * @param token Token for which the hash must be added
      * @throws NoSuchAlgorithmException If SHA256 is not available